Error messages in Managed Service for PostgreSQL

 - Install all required extensions in the target database using the Yandex Cloud interfaces.

-Why do I get a must be owner of extension error when restoring a logical dump?
+Why do I get the must be owner of extension error when deploying a logical dump?

-Restoring a logical dump may fail with the following error: ERROR: must be owner of extension.
+Restoring a logical dump may fail with this error: ERROR: must be owner of extension.

 - Before restoring the dump, enable all required extensions in the target database.